KWilson310/E-Cigarette-and-Healthy-Habits-Study/README.md

 # E-Cigarette and Healthy Habits Study
 Team Members: Elizabeth Greenan, Nicholas Perry, & Kevin Wilson

+## Team Member Contributions
+Each author contributed equally to the design, coding & development, analysis, and writing of this project.
+The contribution breakdown can be found below.
+Additionally, author names are included in each of the scripts, with some having multiple authors.
+* Elizabeth Greenan: CSV creation, EDA, Pre-Processing, Random Forest models
+* Nicholas Perry: Data Cleaning, EDA, Elastic Net Logistic Regression (Lasso and Ridge)
+* Kevin Wilson: EDA, Pre-Processing, feature selection analysis, correlation analysis, Cramér's V analysis

 ## Project Details

 ### Background